 - Assessment – 12

-At this time, the score does not reflect a candidate’s ability to get a teaching license, but should you not pass the BSU threshold for edTPA performance you will need to do remediation with an instructor before being recommended for licensure.
+At this time, the score does not reflect a candidate’s ability to get a teaching license, but should a candidate not achieve the BSU threshold for edTPA performance, he/she will need to do remediation with an instructor before being recommended for licensure.

-All student teachers will complete one edTPA and submit the edTPA in Via.
+All student teachers will complete one edTPA and submit the edTPA in SL&L by Watermark.

-In the Installation phase of student teaching, candidates meet with their Cooperating Teacher to review this guide, and using the Cooperating Teacher’s curricular scope and sequence for the semester of student teaching, decide a 3-5 day unit of instruction in the first 5 weeks of student teaching that the student teacher will be able to teach to complete their edTPA.
-The student teacher should leave that initial meeting:
+In the first few weeks of student teaching, using the Cooperating Teacher’s curricular scope and sequence for the semester of student teaching, the student teacher and cooperating teacher should meet and decide on a 3-5 day unit of instruction that the student teacher will deliver during the first 5 weeks of student teaching so that the student teacher will be able to complete their edTPA.
+The student teacher should leave that initial meeting with:

-- understanding the 1-3 MN standards to which the unit will align
+- An understanding of the 1-3 MN standards to which the unit will align.

 It is understood that the student teacher assumes full responsibility for teaching this series of lessons, even if they will have yet to assume full responsibility for the Cooperating Teacher’s full teaching load.
 During ED 4799, candidates will be supported in developing initial lesson plans for their edTPA assessments so when student teaching commences, they will be more prepared to teach and reflect on the edTPA lesson sequence.